breuner/elbencho/docs/usage/help-all.md

   --s3bversion            Activate bucket versioning operations.
   --s3bversionverify      Verify the correctness of S3 bucket versioning
                           settings.
 (Requires "--s3bversion")
+  --s3checksumalgo arg    S3 checksum algorithm to use (CRC32, CRC32C, SHA1,
+                          SHA256).
+This sets the x-amz-sdk-checksum-algorithm
-  --s3endpoints arg       Comma-separated list of S3 endpoints.
-When this
-                          argument is used, the given benchmark paths are used as bucket names.
+                          header for S3 operations.
+(EXPERIMENTAL) --s3endpoints arg       Comma-separated list of S3 endpoints.
+When this argument is used, the given benchmark paths are used as bucket names.
 Also see "--s3key" & "--s3secret".